mcgilldinglab/scSemiProfiler/README.md

 Once the semi-profiling is finished, the semi-profiled data can be used for all single-cell level downstream analysis tasks.
 We provide some examples in the 'semiresultsanalysis.ipynb' files in each public dataset folder.

 ## Example
-We provide example bulk and single-cell samples in the "example_data" folder.
+We provide example bulk and single-cell samples in the [example_data](example_data/) folder.
 Please download this repository to run scSemiProfiler on them.
 You can use the jupyter notebook [example.ipynb](example.ipynb) or the example commands to semi-profile a small example cohort and perform some visualizations to check the semi-profiling performance.

 ### Run examples using Jupyter Notebook
 First, follow these steps to install the conda environment for scSemiProfiler as a Jupyter Notebook kernel.